motorcycle 101 guides

 3. Michigan Motorcycle Helmet Laws

-Any motorcyclists under the age of 21 are requi#b90011 to wear a motorcycle helmet while operating their vehicles in Michigan.
-You are only legally permitted to ride without a motorcycle helmet on if you satisfy all of the following requirements:
+Riders and passengers under 21 are required to put on a motorcycle helmet.
+You are only legally permitted to ride without a motorcycle helmet if you satisfy all of the following requirements:

 • Be at least 21 years old